soulspace-org/my-bank-model/docs/mybank/compliance/container-view.md

 ![Container View of the Compliance and Risk Management Systems](../../mybank/compliance/container-view.png)

 ## Description
-Shows the systems and containers of the domain Compliance & Risk Management and their relations.
+Shows the systems and containers of the domain Compliance and Risk Management and their relations.

 ## User Roles
 | Name | Description |